 Post-Master's Nurse Midwifery

-The TTUHSC School of Nursing Post-Master's Nurse Midwifery Track is a full time, distance education program that requires 33 semester hours (two years) for degree completion.
+The TTUHSC School of Nursing Post-Master's Nurse Midwifery Track is distance education program that requires 39 semester hours for degree completion.
 Courses are online or web-enhanced.
 Web-enhanced courses combine both online and face-to-face classroom study/learning activities.
-All clinical experience learning hours (4 courses) completed in the Nurse-Midwifery population focus courses occur in El Paso and other approved sites.
+All clinical experience learning hours completed in the Nurse-Midwifery population focus courses occur in locations approved by the Program Director.
 Travel to Lubbock is required for student orientation, and the advanced skills and health assessment practicum.
 The average cost per semester hour is between $300 and $400.
 Upon completion of the degree graduates qualify to take the American Midwifery Certification Board exam.

 For transcript post-master evaluation, email unofficial/official transcripts to Heather Johnson prior to applying to ensure all applicants are applying to start in the correct semester since some courses may qualify for transfer credit.